 - This year?

-If you can honestly say you regularly take online courses, attended conventions, read books /journals that
+If you can you regularly take online courses, listen to podcasts, attended conventions, read books /journals that

-Also take a look at my post What's the Best Personal Training Cert for more information.
+Also, take a look at my post What's the Best Personal Training Cert for more information.

 Nobody Knows Everything